sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 **General bibliographical resources:**
 - **[Programming in Scala, Fifth Edition, Artima](https://www.artima.com/shop/programming_in_scala_5ed):** The best book to learn Scala, particularly for Java developers, having Martin Odersky as co-author of the book.
 - **[Functional Programming in Scala, Manning](https://www.manning.com/books/functional-programming-in-scala):** Almost every programming language has at least one "*infamous*" book that strongly focuses on computational and even mathematical theory.
-This red book is the case for Scala; it provides a comprehensive theoretical review of advanced functional programming concepts, mixing in heavy mathematical background such as set theory, lambda calculus, type theory, and more.
+This red book is the case for Scala; it provides a comprehensive theoretical review of advanced functional programming concepts, mixing in heavy mathematical backgrounds such as set theory, lambda calculus, type theory, and more.
 It even goes as far as discussing approaches for writing entire applications using purely functional code.
-- **[Structure and Interpretation of Computer Programs, Harold Abelson & Gerald Jay Sussman, MIT Press](https://web.mit.edu/6.001/6.037/sicp.pdf):** This one offers a deep dive into the principles of functional programming, while accompanying plenty of examples & exercises using a combination of math, diagrams, & code.
+- **[Structure and Interpretation of Computer Programs, Harold Abelson & Gerald Jay Sussman, MIT Press](https://web.mit.edu/6.001/6.037/sicp.pdf):** This one offers a deep dive into the principles of functional programming while accompanying plenty of examples & exercises using a combination of math, diagrams, & code.

 **Mathematical bibliographical resources:**
 - **[Naive Set Theory, Paul R. Halmos, Springer](https://link.springer.com/book/10.1007/978-1-4757-1645-0):** Now that we're discussing set theory, it's relevant to at least have general knowledge of what this branch of mathematics studies, simply because functional programming inherits a lot of concepts from this discipline.
 - **[An Introduction to Functional Programming Through Lambda Calculus, Greg Michaelson](https://www.macs.hw.ac.uk/~greg/books/gjm.lambook88.pdf)**: as we discussed, functional programming is based on lambda calculus.
-Having a general understanding of what this branch of mathematics is all about could facilitate the understanding of functional programming better.
+Having a general understanding of what this branch of mathematics is all about could better facilitate understanding of functional programming.
 - **[Types and Programming Languages, Benjamin C. Pierce, MIT Press](https://mitpress.mit.edu/9780262303828/types-and-programming-languages/):** Since Scala combines and encourages the use of functional programming along with type-driven development, it's useful to at least have a general notion of how type systems are designed.

 **Contributing to the Scala development:**
-- **[Contributions, Scala](https://docs.scala-lang.org/contribute/):** For those already versed in the language, and wishing to take the next step, this is a great page containing multiple resources for contributing to the Scala language development.
+- **[Contributions, Scala](https://docs.scala-lang.org/contribute/):** For those already versed in the language and wishing to take the next step, this is a great page containing multiple resources for contributing to the Scala language development.
 - **[The Scala Programming Language, GitHub](https://github.com/scala):** The official GitHub Scala page, including 50+ repositories at the time of the writing of this article.
-- **[lampepfl/dotty](https://github.com/lampepfl/dotty):** When Scala 3 was still under development and Scala 2 was the active version, all the new features (*now Scala 3*) were included in an implementation called dotty.
+- **[lampepfl/dotty](https://github.com/lampepfl/dotty):** When Scala 3 was still under development, and Scala 2 was the active version, all the new features (*now Scala 3*) were included in an implementation called dotty.
 The official EPFL page can also be consulted [here](https://dotty.epfl.ch/).

 ---

 # Conclusions
 Well, there we have it.
-We journeyed through Scala from its very beginnings, to why it’s a worthwhile language to learn.
-We got our workspace ready, and started tinkering with Scala REPL and projects.
+We journeyed through Scala from its beginnings to why it's a worthwhile language for anyone interested in high performant & elegantly-written applications.
+We got our workspace ready and started tinkering with Scala REPL and projects.

-Next, we discussed Scala syntax, tangled with the most relevant data types, and navigated through some of the most relevant control structures available, including the powerful pattern matching.
-We discussed a set of the most relevant collections, walked through higher-order functions, and dipped our toes into the pool of recursion.
+Next, we discussed Scala syntax, tangled with the most relevant data types, and navigated through some of the most relevant control structures available, including the powerful pattern-matching construct.
+We discussed a set of the most pertinent collections, walked through higher-order functions, and dipped our toes into the pool of recursion.

 As we wrap this up, we're now positioned on the brink of the vast landscape of Scala, one of the most powerful languages available today.
 We've covered a lot of ground, but there's always more to learn.
-And especially if we're coming from a different paradigm, Scala provides an excellent way to do things different, smarter, and most of all, safer.
+And especially if we're coming from a different paradigm, Scala provides an excellent way to do things differently, smarter, and most of all, safer.

 ---